hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 OPTION FOR THE TREATMENT OF TIDAL FLATS : 1
 TREATMENT OF NEGATIVE DEPTHS : 3
 ```

+Read more about viable and trouble-making parameter combinations for tidal flats in section 16.5 in the {{ tm2d }}.
 ````

 ### Matrix Handling